aerogear/graphback/docs/gettingstarted.md

 the template that was chosen on startup.

 GraphQL CLI offers various commands to interact with your project that work with the Graphback package.
-Graphback specific commands are available by executing `graphql generate`
+Graphback specific commands are available by executing `graphql generate`.

 ## Adding Graphback to existing project using Graphback CLI

-Graphback CLI can be used to add code generation capabilities to your existing applications
+Graphback CLI can be used to add code generation capabilities to your existing applications.

 ```bash
 npm i -g graphback-cli
 graphback config <project-name>
 ```
-Follow the onscreen instructions.
+Follow the on-screen instructions.

 You can use Graphback with either a SQLite (for prototyping) or PostgreSQL (for production) databases.